Outward Hound ZenPet Calming Bed · โ˜… 4.2 Top Pick Calming Check price on Amazon →

 Yes for anxious dogs that respond to the donut shape.
 Owners with rescues or dogs with separation anxiety report the donut profile reduces pacing and night restlessness.
 For dogs that don't curl or burrow, the bed is just a polyfill bed and the value is weaker.

 The Sheri Cuddler is the more well-known competitor and uses a deeper shag faux fur that some dogs prefer.
-The ZenPet has a firmer rim that holds shape longer and is $10 cheaper.
+The ZenPet has a firmer rim that holds shape longer and the price cheaper.
 Both are valid; choose ZenPet for firmer rim, Sheri for plusher feel.

 The polyfill core compresses noticeably at 6 to 12 months in owner reports, with the rim losing about 20 percent of its original height.
 The bed remains usable but the calming effect diminishes as the rim flattens.
 For longer-term use, plan to replace the bed at 18 to 24 months.